google/WebFundamentals/src/content/en/updates/2017/01/payment-request-updates.md

 {# wf_updated_on: 2017-01-31 #}
 {# wf_published_on: 2017-01-31 #}
-{# wf_tags: paymentrequest,chrome56,chrome57 #}
+{# wf_tags: payment,chrome56,chrome57 #}
-{# wf_featured_image: /web/updates/images/generic/warning.png #}
+{# wf_featured_image: /web/updates/images/2016/07/payment-request/0.png #}
 {# wf_featured_snippet: In Chrome 56 and 57, there are quite a few changes to the Payment Request API following the spec changes.
 Learn what they are and make changes to your own implementation. #}

+# Changes in the Payment Request API {: .page-title}

 Since the launch of the Payment Request API in Chrome 53, a few changes have been made to the API.
-These changes won't break the functionalities of your working code, but we will never.
-We recommend you add [a shim](https://storage.googleapis.com/prshim/v1/payment-shim.js) to your code so that future changes won't break your product.
+These changes won't break the functionalities of your working code, but we recommend you to add [a shim](https://storage.googleapis.com/prshim/v1/payment-shim.js) to your code so that future changes won't break your product.

-Note: All changes described here are already reflected in [the existing integration guides](https://developers.google.com/web/fundamentals/discovery-and-monetization/payment-request/).
-You can
+Note: All changes described here are already reflected in [the existing integration guides](/web/fundamentals/discovery-and-monetization/payment-request/).

 ## Chrome 57
 ### PaymentRequest is now available inside iframes
 The Payment Request API can now be called from within an `iframe` by adding the `allowpaymentrequest` attribute to the `iframe` element.

-    <iframe src="URL_INCLUDING_PAYMENT_REQUEST_CALL" allowpaymentrequest></iframe>
+    <iframe src="/totally/fake/url" allowpaymentrequest></iframe>

 ### PaymentMethodData supports "basic-card"
-The first argument to `PaymentRequest` initialization involves an array of payment method data.
+The first argument to `PaymentRequest()` constructor is an array of payment method data.
 The `PaymentMethodData` format has been altered in this release.

-**Old:**
+<p><span class="compare-yes">Old</span> - still works for the time being.</p>

     var methodData = [{
       supportedMethods: ['visa', 'mastercard', 'amex', 'jcb']
     }];
     var request = new PaymentRequest(methodData, details, options);

-**New:**
+<p><span class="compare-yes">New</span> - the new structure.</p>

     var methodData = [{
       supportedMethods: ['basic-card'],
       data: {
         supportedNetworks: ['visa', 'mastercard', 'amex', 'jcb',
           'diners', 'discover', 'mir', 'unionpay']
       }
     }];
     var request = new PaymentRequest(methodData, details, options);